droundy/icfp-2017-contest/README.md

 1. An optimizer that attempts to build a long path between many mines.

+1. An optimizer that identifies and prioritizes "bottlenecks".

 ### Ideas for valuers

 1. Possibly a heuristic board valuing function?
 Several heuristics?